CJL89/Advance-Lane-Finding/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-This portion of the project was more of copying and pasting from the lesson.
+This portion of the project was more of copying and pasting from the lessons.
+I used the `img_size`:
 ```python
 src = np.float32(
     [[(img_size[0] / 2) - 55, img_size[1] / 2 + 100],